Billel Naïli

-Billel Naïli (born June 15, 1986 in El Harrach, Algiers) is an Algerian footballer who is currently playing for USM El Harrach in the Algerian Ligue Professionnelle 2.
+Billel Naïli (born June 15, 1986) is an Algerian footballer who is currently playing for USM El Harrach in the Algerian Ligue Professionnelle 2.

 Club career

 JS Kabylie

 On July 10, 2010, Naïli signed a one-year contract with JS Kabylie, joining them on a free transfer from USM El Harrach.
 On July 16, 2010, he made his official debut for the club, in a 2010 CAF Champions League group stage game against Egyptian club Ismaily SC.
-Naïli came on as a substitute in the 65th minute as JSK went on to win the game 1-0.
+Naïli came on as a substitute in the 65th minute as JSK went on to win the game 1–0.

 CR Belouizdad

 On July 21, 2011, Naïli joined CR Belouizdad.

 Suspension

 In February 2019, Billal Naïli was suspended on a provisional basis after a doping charge, while playing for USM El Harrach.
 Naïli dropped a bombshell in his first reaction and claimed to have never been the subject of doping control.
 The test was positive for cocaine.